Privacy Statement/Policy

 • Directly from third-party marketers and their agents, who collect permission from you to share your information with us and our marketing partners.

-• Directly from our clients or their agents.
+• Directly from You, our clients, their agents.
 For example, from documents that our clients provide to us related to the services for which they engage us.

 • Directly and indirectly from activity on our website.